 My father suddenly died from an aggressive cancer when I was fourteen.
 People, lawyers included, are weird about death and can be unsure how to approach the issue.
 I don’t and I’m not.
 Young parents planning for a worst case scenario, people who just got a diagnosis, the elderly coming to grips that more life is behind than ahead, I can wrap my head around that.
 Helping people walk through legal issues or reducing the legal to-do list they’ll leave for their loved ones is my super power.

 And I hate the scramble.
 When you put this off and don’t take the steps you need to, you’re setting up a scramble.
-I created the Workshop so you know how to avoid a mess and won’t be left scrambling.
+I created Organized (after)Life so you know how to avoid a mess and won’t be left scrambling.

 The first thing I need to know as an attorney helping families, is what the person had and how those things are moving.
 You can not set up a manageable to-do list without understanding this fundamental concept.
 I’ll walk you though this important, but easy to understand legal structure.